 You are here

-Part Time Instructional Minutes: Pupil Count Pilot Program
+Part Time Instructional Minutes: Pupil Count (WiSFiP)

 arrtifact

-Wisconsin School Finance Portal (WiSFiP) - Pilot Project for 2022-23 and 2023-24 SY
+Wisconsin School Finance Portal (WiSFiP): Dual Reporting for the 2025-26 SY

 Part Time Instructional Minutes are collected for students who are primarily attending private school, or who are primarily homeschooled, but are attending either the resident, or a nonresident district, part time for up to 2 courses.
 One example could refer to a home based private schooled (homeschooled) student who is taking art and gym classes from their local public school.